 While we won’t advise passing through security WITH your drone, we did happen to accidentally pass through security in Egypt with our drone.
 Simply put, we were so tired from the lack of sleep that we simply forgot that we had to do it.

-It is worth mentioning that while it was tempting to fly my drone in Egypt as I had it with me for the full month, I was only ever in Cairo (where they are noticed much more often) and then on a tour down the Nile River to Aswan.
+It is worth mentioning that while it was tempting to fly my drone in Egypt as I had it with me for the full month, I was only ever in Cairo (where they are noticed much more often) and then on a tour down the Nile River through Luxor to Aswan and then at Abu Simbel.
 Flying a drone around any famous or ancient tourist spots is pretty risky, so I didn’t fly it at all during that trip… but that’s another story.

-Best of luck to you if you try this method.
+Best of luck to you if you try any of these methods!

 Thanks for reading!
 Please check out some of our other blog posts by searching our site for your favorite destinations (using our site search bar).
 It’s easy and fun :) If you’ve found this article to be helpful, or if you have any questions, please let us know in the comments section at the bottom of the post.